xem/3DShomebrew/README.md

 ***Sadly, I can't manage to build the "gpu" example (it says "python: command not found") nor the "httpd" example ("implicit declaration of function").
 If someone knows how to fix that... :)***

+If you are getting the "python: command not found" error, the make sure you've added python to your PATH.
+You can verify this by right-clicking 'This PC' in the windows explorer sidebar, clicking 'Properties'.
+Then click 'Advanced system settings' on the left in the window that shows up.
+Click the button under the three sections, called 'Environment Variables...'.
+Then 'Edit...' the PATH variable and make sure that the path to the folder where you've installed Python to is in there.
+For me that's 'C:\Python27'.
+Here is what my PATH looks like:
+C:\Program Files (x86)\CMake\bin;C:\Python27;C:\MinGW\bin

 ###New project

 To start developing your own homebrew: